ketcodesgames/FiveSuns/Assets/Docs/Architecture.md

  ┣ UI/
 ```

-This lets you focus on building the foundation (movement, camera, level transitions) without noise.

-Later (Phase 2–3), you’ll expand to the full enterprise architecture above.
+Later (Phase 2–3), expand to the full enterprise architecture above.

 ---